Articles

 Pros of Absorb LMS:

-• Includes multi-audience support and strong integration options
+- Includes multi-audience support and strong integrations with enterprise systems

 Cons of Absorb LMS:

-• Not designed for quick SOP documentation or lightweight training needs
+- Designed for formal course delivery, not quick SOP documentation or simple training needs

 How does Trainual compare to Absorb LMS?

-Waybook is a dedicated Business Playbook and Knowledge Transfer Platform designed to serve as the single source of truth for company training, onboarding, and SOPs.
+Waybook is a dedicated Business Playbook and Knowledge Transfer Platform designed to serve as the single source of truth for company training, new hire training, and SOPs.
 The platform provides structured modules and step-by-step documentation to help mining companies organize complex processes into clear, trackable content.

 Pricing